 I’m a writer, plantsman, and lifelong gardener.
 My first book, Why Grow That When You Can Grow This?: 255 Extraordinary Alternatives to Everyday Problem Plants, was published by Timber Press in 2012.
-My second book, Growing the Northeast Garden, also published by Timber, in partnership with photographer Kerry Michaels, is due out spring 2015.
+My second book, Growing the Northeast Garden, also published by Timber, in partnership with photographer Kerry Michaels, is out now, as of January 2015.
 In my everyday, I work as the web manager for the Isabella Stewart Gardner Museum in Boston.

 Though I live outside Boston, I grew up in faraway Mississippi, a stone’s throw from New Orleans, the eldest child in a family of cotton farmers, vegetable gardeners, garden clubbers and outdoorsman.
 I feel incredibly fortunate to have been raised with a reverence for the land passed down generations.
 I’m also trained as an organic land care professional through the Northeast Organic Farming Association.

 You can find me on social media through the links at the bottom of this page.

 Now Hear This

 I’ve lectured at events from coast to coast and in between, and for audiences of 6 to 600, including the Philadelphia Flower Show, Boston Flower Show, and Northwest Flower & Garden Show in Seattle.